containerd/runwasi/README.md

 A cli used to connect containerd to the `containerd-[ wasmedge | wasmtime | wasmer ]d` sandbox daemon.
 When containerd requests for a container to be created, it fires up this shim binary which will connect to the `containerd-[ wasmedge | wasmtime | wasmer ]d` service running on the host.
 The service will return a path to a unix socket which this shim binary will write back to containerd which containerd will use to connect to for shim requests.
-This binary does not serve requests, it is only responsible for sending requests to the `contianerd-[ wasmedge | wasmtime | wasmer ]d` daemon to create or destroy sandboxes.
+This binary does not serve requests, it is only responsible for sending requests to the `containerd-[ wasmedge | wasmtime | wasmer ]d` daemon to create or destroy sandboxes.

 - **containerd-[ wasmedge | wasmtime | wasmer ]d**